ilhammhdd/kudaki-protobuf/README.md

 # kudaki-protobuf
-This repository contains Kudaki.id entities representation in protobuf and all of its gRPC services
+This repository contains Kudaki.id's entities representation in protobuf and all of its gRPC services